vakila/automerge.github.io/docs/tutorial/setup.md

 * Modeling a document's data model
 * Making changes to documents
-* Persisting state in IndexedDb to preserve the document after restarting the browser tab
+* Persisting state in IndexedDb to preserve the document after restarting the browser tab using [localforage](https://localforage.github.io/localForage/).
 * Supporting real-time collaboration in the same browser using `BroadcastChannel`

 ## Setup

 Create an `index.html` file that includes `automerge.min.js` and `index.js`.

 ```html
 <html>